-The sauna culture in Finnland has changed a lot over the last decades and many of the public saunas have disappeared.
+The sauna culture in Finnland has changed over the last decades and many of the original public saunas have disappeared.
 Fortunately there are a couple of these saunas left and if you have never experienced an old public sauna, you have never seen a real sauna at all.
-They all provide a very original atmosphere.
+They all provide a very unique atmosphere.

 Finland’s oldest operating public sauna is Rajaportin Sauna in Tampere.
 Since more than 100 years the people of Pispala (former working class part of Tampere) and all other sauna loving people are welcome to enjoy the soft steam and unique experience.
 Everyone is open minded and the atmospehre is very talkative.
 People not only come here for bathing and relaxing, it is equally important to meet friends and socialise.